Linganore High School: Linganore High School Marching Band

 The award-winning Linganore High School “Lancer” Marching Band is from Frederick, Maryland, and celebrated its 50th anniversary in 2012.

 The performing arts program has won over a dozen Maryland state championships in percussion ensemble, indoor guard, marching band, and music technology.
 In 2015, the band performed in Washington, D.C. at the National World War II memorial to commemorate the 70th anniversary of the end of the war.
 Speakers included Commander Jack Raquepau and Elinor Otto, known as the last "Rosie the Riveter."

-They also perform at Walt Disney World and the St. Patrick's Day Parade in New York City.
+They have also performed at Walt Disney World and the St. Patrick's Day Parade in New York City.

 Publications

 The school paper is The Lance, distributed to students free of charge.

 The Talisman, Linganore's yearbook, is published by the members of the publications class.
 The school has every Tailsman in the school's archives in the library, along with scrapbooks alumni have donated.

 Beginning in 2013, Linganore converted its morning announcements into a student-run broadcast show.
 Episodes of The Morning Announcements are roughly five minutes long, up to 15 minutes if there is a special event, like student government elections.

-Since 2022, the morning announcements have been produced by Principal Dr Michael Dillman and posted on Youtube.
+Since 2022, the morning announcements have been produced by Principal Dr Michael Dillman and posted on YouTube.